Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Electric formulation and energy bounds

-where $\Cut$ is defined in Definition \ref{def:Rlambda p0}, and $\ve_0$ is a small positive constant to be determined (in Definition \ref{def:dipole measure}).
-With that definition, we get from Lemma \ref{lemma:bsupF} the existence of a constant $L>0$ depending only on $\beta$ (and the norms of the regularization $\g_1$) such that
+where $\Cut$ is defined in Definition \ref{def:Rlambda p0}, and $\ve_0\in (0,1)$ is a small positive constant to be determined (in Definition \ref{def:dipole measure}). \end{definition} With that definition, we get from Lemma \ref{lemma:bsupF} the existence of a constant $L>0$ depending only on $\beta$ (and the norms of the regularization $\g_1$) such that, on the event $\{\sigma_N=\Id\}\cap \cap_{i\in [N]}\{|x_i-y_i|\leq \ve_0 \Cut\}$, we have